BestTimesToVisit.com Logo

 food

 Picnics are a fantastic way to save money and enjoy Yosemite's stunning scenery.
-Pack sandwiches, salads, and fruits for lunch and enjoy them at one of the many scenic overlooks.
+Pack sandwiches, salads, and fruits for lunch and enjoy them at a scenic overlook.
 The Yosemite Valley Lodge Food Court offers more affordable options than the fancier restaurants.

 packing

 Layers are key!
 Yosemite's weather can change dramatically throughout the day, even in summer.
-Pack lightweight, moisture-wicking clothing, a fleece jacket, and a waterproof outer layer.
-Sturdy hiking boots are essential, and don't forget sunscreen and a hat.
+Pack lightweight, moisture-wicking clothing, a fleece jacket, and a waterproof outer shell.
+Sturdy hiking boots are a must, regardless of your planned activities.

 Weather Details